ufyy01/Gmail-landing-page-clone/README.md

 # Gmail-landing-page-clone
- HTML and CSS practice by cloning gmail!
+ HTML and CSS practice by cloning gmail landing page!